 If necessary, it is also the executor’s role as part of this process to apply for probate.

 For more information about the executor’s role, see Duties of the Executor of a Will.

 What is probate?

-While many people are familiar with the concept of a will, and the idea that it provides instructions following a person’s death, the question ‘What is a grant of probate?” commonly arises.
+While many people are familiar with the concept of a will, and the idea that it provides instructions following a person’s death, the question ‘What does ‘probate’ mean?” commonly arises.

 Probate is often an essential part of the process of administering a will.
 Probate is the legal process of proving a deceased person’s will in the Supreme Court.
 It is an official recognition by the Supreme Court that:

 - the will in question is the final will made by the deceased; and